MFC-TEC/LinkageScrollLayout/README.md

 # LinkageScrollLayout
-A container which supports any two view scrolling in it.
+A container which supports two view scrolling in it.

 It's easy to use and powerful, as it support any two child view in it.